Stumble (TV series): Production

 NBC picked up the Stumble pilot in March 2025.
 The series is created by siblings Jeff Astrof and Liz Astrof, with executive producer Monica Aldama, a former cheerleading coach that also appeared in the Netflix docuseries Cheer.
 It was ordered to series on July 22, 2025, with the following main cast members announced: Jenn Lyon, Taran Killam, Ryan Pinkston, Jarrett Austin Brown, Anissa Borrego, Arianna Davis, Taylor Dunbar and Georgie Murphy.
 Kristin Chenoweth was announced as a recurring cast member.

-Stumble premiered on NBC on November 7, 2025 and streams on Peacock the day after release on NBC.
+Stumble premiered on NBC on November 7, 2025.
+New episodes are available to stream on Peacock the day after release on NBC.
+On May 1, 2026, Stumble was canceled after one season.

 Reception

 Critical response

 The series received mainly positive reception.
-On the review aggregator website Rotten Tomatoes, 80% of 10 critics' reviews are positive.
+On the review aggregator website Rotten Tomatoes, 82% of 11 critics' reviews are positive.
+The website's critics consensus reads, "Stumble gives heart, humor, and a cast to cheer for in a wonderful new docu-style sports comedy that might sometimes flail, but surely sticks the landing."
 Metacritic, which uses a weighted average, gave a score of 70 out of 100 based on 7 critics, indicating "generally favorable".

 Aramide Tinubu wrote for Variety, "With a highly talented cast who clearly know their characters and exceptional comedic timing, the show hits the ground running, and it can only reach new heights from here."
 Cristina Escobar of RogerEbert.com praised the cast, "It's a strong setup and approach, buoyed by a cast that's clearly having fun with it.
 Lyon and Killam are both heartfelt and funny, able to pull laughs and play their more down-to-earth moments."
 In a less positive review, Angie Han of The Hollywood Reporter described Stumble as "too harmless to hate — it is just, like most of its characters, too sloppy to put much faith in so far."